tak-bro/aicommit2/README.md

 aicommit2 config set systemPrompt="Generate git commit message."
 ```

-> `systemPrompt` takes precedence over `SystemPromptPath` and does not apply at the same time.
+> `systemPrompt` takes precedence over `systemPromptPath` and does not apply at the same time.

 ##### systemPromptPath
 - Allow users to specify a custom file path for their own system prompt template